komeg1/flower-classificator-ai-proj/README.md

 # Image Classifier using Neural Networks

 This is a college project for an image classifier using neural networks implemented in Python.
-The project is a collaborative effort by a team of three individuals.
+The project is a collaborative effort by a team of three students.
 The goal is to build and compare three different models for image classification: Convolutional Neural Network (CNN), Teacher-Student model, and CNN with pruning.
 Additionally, a simple neural network model has been implemented, albeit with poor performance.

 ## Models